natewoodward/natewoodward.github.io/_posts/2019-12-02-monitoring-java-memory-usage-with-jstat-and-check-mk.md

 On such systems, you can monitor each process with a differently-named `check_jvm_memory` script, then configure a different `PidCommand` for each of those scripts.

-Here are a few examples of some `PidCommands` you could potentially use with this configuration option.
+Here are a few example commands you could use with this configuration option.
 In every case, the script would monitor process ID `9170` since that's the first integer on the first line of output.

     root@beemo:~# pidof java
-    9170 424978 424443
+    9170 4978 4443
     root@beemo:~# service tomcat status
     tomcat (pid 9170) is running...                            [  OK  ]
     root@beemo:~# cat /var/run/tomcat.pid